Can A New Construction Home Price Be Negotiated?

 Getting an incredible price on it.

-Luckily, it’s actually much easier to negotiate the price of a brand-new home when it’s finished.
+Luckily, it’s actually much easier to negotiate the price of a brand-new home when it’s already fully finished.
 This might seem counterintuitive, but the explanation is actually very simple.

 On the other hand, once a house is completely finished, the builder knows exactly what they can afford to sell it at.
 Obviously, they’ll try pricing it for significantly more, but if that doesn’t grab any attention (or it’s the end of the year), they’ll be much more open to negotiating because they know the absolute lowest amount they can accept.